 Among others, some senior members of the Judiciary; the Family Mediation Taskforce; Resolution (the national organisation of family lawyers); and The Times newspaper have called for the introduction of no‑fault divorce.

 In 2015, Richard Bacon introduced a Ten Minute Rule Bill which aimed to allow no-fault divorce.
-The Bill did not proceed any further.
+That Bill did not proceed any further.

 Advocates of this form of divorce speak of reducing the conflict which can be caused by allegations of fault.
 In some cases, the assertion of fault is considered to be a “charade”.